james28909/webserver/README.md

 ### Installation

 1. Clone the repository and navigate to the project directory.
+2. Input your your Youtube API key and your channel id into .env file.
-2. npm install
+3. npm install
-3. npm start
+4. npm start

 * Note: If you make any changes to css make them in public/css/input.css, and then npm run build-css. this will generate a new public/css/styles.css